agera-edc/DataSpaceConnector/blobspike/README.md

 ### Azure Blob Copy within different containers/different storage accounts within the same tenant/subscription

-To copy Azure Blob between containers within the same storage account as well as different storage accounts we can use BlobClients specifying their properties:
+To copy Azure Blob between containers we can use BlobClients specifying their properties:

 ```java